tahiri-lab/QSAR/paper/paper.md

 # Limitations and future work

 Enhancing **qsarKit** involves addressing its limitations and identifying areas for development.
-Providing an alternative option to the GANs with Large Language Model (LLM) transformers could offer sophisticated data augmentation capabilities, utilizing advanced processing of LLMs for generating complex molecular structures [@li2022].
+Providing an alternative option to the GANs with transformer-based methods could offer sophisticated data augmentation capabilities by generating complex molecular structures [@li2022].
 Improvements in feature extraction, specifically in adapting descriptor extraction from generated SMILES to more accurately match input datasets, are necessary for enhancing model predictions and the flexibility of the package.
 Moreover, broadening the model library of **qsarKit** with advanced models will keep the toolkit at the forefront of